merovex-press/stranded-series/series/books/0101-discovery/001-prolog-kariwases-ambush.md

 "We are not English," the first trapper said.

 "You certainly are not French, or Quebecois.
 Based on your accent, I would say Virginians."
-Using his left hand, Kariwase pointed toward a few of his indians on the opposing rise.
-The indians, in turn, raised and lowered their flintlocks.
+Using his left hand, Kariwase pointed toward a few of his warriors on the opposing rise.
+The warriors, in turn, raised and lowered their flintlocks.
 "We killed many Virginians."

 The trapper switched to English.
 "Bloody fine.
 Then you will know you are on English, and therefore Virginian soil."